SpvceR3ii/RustLlama/docs/setup.md

 - `do_streaming`: Sends processed data once collected instead of waiting for the whole batch of data.
 Streaming is enabled by default.
 - `system_prompt`: Sets the AI's tone and manner. e.g, "You are Eminem, a rapper and musician."

+## How to pull models from Ollama
+1. Get a model.
+This model can be selected from [The Ollama Library](https://ollama.com/library) and contains various models, such as LLaMa, Gemma, and Qwen.
+2. Open the Ollama CLI.
+Enter your CMD/Terminal and type `ollama pull [model name]` or `ollama run [model name]`.
+This will run the Ollama Chatting interface.

+To run a model with RustLlama, follow the steps above to continue.
+Enjoy!

 > [!NOTE]
 > This application is still in a pre-beta state, and can break at any moment.
 Please open an issue ticket for any bugs you encounter.